corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ## `std::time`

 In my opinion, it's actually great to have some basic time functionality right in the standard library.
-However, just be aware that things like `std::time::SystemTime` is platform independent, which causes some headaches: https://github.com/rust-lang/rust/issues/44394
+However, just be aware that things like `std::time::SystemTime` is platform independent, which [causes some headaches](https://github.com/rust-lang/rust/issues/44394).
-Same for `Instant`, which is a wrapper around the most precise time source on each OS. https://github.com/rust-lang/rust/issues/48980
+[Same for `Instant`](https://github.com/rust-lang/rust/issues/48980), which is a wrapper around the most precise time source on each OS.
-That can cause some failing tests: https://github.com/rust-lang/rust/issues/48980#issuecomment-372744710

 Since time is such a thin wrapper around whatever the operating system provides, you can run into some nasty behavior.
 For example, this does not always result in "1 nanosecond" on Windows: